ErikSionov/CouponsPhase3/CouponProject-Phase3/README.md

 # Coupons Project Phase 3
 this project is a dashboard backend for a coupons purchasing SPA.
-Made with Spring boot and angular. coupons can be purchased, modified, created or deleted from DB using API endpoints.
+Made with Spring boot and angular.
+API has CRUD functionality and more.

 ## Tech/framework used:
 Spring boot, MySql DB, Swagger, Lombok, JWT, maven